baroa9036-create/B-day/README.md

-# Valentine's Day Interactive Page
+# Bestie's Day Interactive Page

 A fun, interactive Valentine's Day page where the "Yes" button grows bigger every time they click "No" — with falling hearts, cute GIFs, music, and playful toast messages.
 Built with pure HTML, CSS, and JavaScript.